mtds/mtds.github.io/about.md

 permalink: /about/
 ---

-This is repo to host my posts on Github using Jekyll.
+This website will host my posts on Github Pages.